richardcrng/fireactive/website/docs/schema/string.md

 const dinosaurSchema = {
   species: Schema.string,
-  doors: Schema.string({ default: 1 }),
+  roar: Schema.string({ default: 'RAWR' }),
-  rooms: Schema.string({ optional: true }), // or required: false,
+  name: Schema.string({ optional: true }), // or required: false,
-  chimneys: Schema.string({ optional: true, default: 2 })
+  home: Schema.string({ optional: true, default: 'Earth' }) }
-}

 class Dinosaur extends ActiveClass(dinosaurSchema) {}

-const dinosaur = new Dinosaur({ species: 4 })
-dinosaur.species // => 4
+const dinosaur = new Dinosaur({ species: 'Diplodocus' }) dinosaur.species // => 'Diplodocus'
-dinosaur.doors // => 1
+dinosaur.roar // => 'RAWR'
-dinosaur.rooms // => undefined
+dinosaur.name // => undefined
-dinosaur.chimneys // => 2
+dinosaur.home // => 'Earth'

 /* species: required and no default */ dinosaur.species = undefined // ActiveClassError: Dinosaur could not accept the value undefined (undefined) at path 'species'.
 The required property 'species' is missing dinosaur.species = null // ActiveClassError: Dinosaur could not accept the value null (object) at path 'species'.
 The property 'species' is of the wrong type

-/* doors: required and has default */ dinosaur.doors = undefined
+/* roar: required and has default */ dinosaur.roar = undefined
-dinosaur.doors // => false (default kicks in when undefined)
+dinosaur.roar // => 'RAWR' (default kicks in when undefined)
-dinosaur.doors = null // ActiveClassError: Dinosaur could not accept the value null (object) at path 'doors'.
-The property 'doors' is of the wrong type
+dinosaur.roar = null // ActiveClassError: Dinosaur could not accept the value null (object) at path 'roar'.
+The property 'roar' is of the wrong type

-/* rooms: optional and has no default */ dinosaur.rooms = undefined
+/* name: optional and has no default */ dinosaur.name = undefined
-dinosaur.rooms // => undefined (optional, so doesn't throw, and has no default to kick in) dinosaur.rooms = null dinosaur.rooms // => null (optional, so doesn't throw and can be null)
+dinosaur.name // => undefined (optional, so doesn't throw, and has no default to kick in) dinosaur.name = null dinosaur.name // => null (optional, so doesn't throw and can be null)

-/* chimneys: optional and has default */ dinosaur.chimneys = undefined
+/* home: optional and has default */ dinosaur.home = undefined
-dinosaur.chimneys // => false (default kicks in when undefined)
+dinosaur.home // => 'Earth' (default kicks in when undefined)
-dinosaur.chimneys = null
+dinosaur.home = null
-dinosaur.chimneys // => null (optional, so doesn't throw and can be null)
+dinosaur.home // => null (optional, so doesn't throw and can be null)
 ```

 </TabItem>